 If your child has a winter birthday (and therefore is already getting more than he or she needs this time of year), forgo asking for birthday gifts and ask for non-perishable food or a new toy to donate.
 It’s a great way to help others while teaching your kids a wonderful lesson, not to mention the teaching opportunity it provides to your guests as well.

-It can be easy (and sometimes prudent) to turn away charity or chronic homelessness with any range of excuses, but in a season where economic difference is so stark, generosity and trust go a long way: donate that dollar to the Salvation Army collector or give a McDonald’s gift card to the homeless man asking for food, and then explain to them where their donation will go and why it matters.
+It can be easy (and sometimes prudent) to turn away charity or chronic homelessness with any range of excuses, but in a season where the economic difference is so stark, generosity and trust go a long way: donate that dollar to the charity collector at the grocery store or give a McDonald’s gift card to people experiencing homelessness who is asking for food, and then explain to them where their donation will go and why it matters.

 The freedom to celebrate any holiday you choose is being protected by those who cannot be with their families during this season.
 A card of thanks and celebration or a care package are easy ways to teach appreciation and spread holiday cheer.
 You can find more information on how to do this here.

-Let your kids brainstorm ways to show kindness in little ways every day, like paying for the Starbucks order behind you, bringing treats for your kids’ classroom, or even encouraging your children to let their sibling choose the car music.
+Let your kids brainstorm ways to show kindness in little ways every day, like paying for the Starbucks order behind you, planning a special gift for your child’s teacher, or even encouraging your children to let their sibling choose the car music.